 - inform you of the date of the suspension appeal, and provide you with a guide to the appeal process and copies of the documentation that will be provided to the Discipline Committee

-- ask the superintendent of staff development and school support to place the appeal on the agenda for an upcoming meeting of the Discipline Committee
+- ask the superintendent of leadership development and school support to place the appeal on the agenda for an upcoming meeting of the Discipline Committee

 The parties in an appeal to the Discipline Committee include the principal, and the adult student or the student's parent(s)/guardian(s), if they appealed the decision.

 You and/or your child may be represented by legal counsel at the suspension appeal.
 If you wish to be represented by a lawyer, you must include that in your letter indicating your intention to appeal.